clickbait-challenge/humuhumunukunukuapuaa/README.md

 ## Installation :computer:
 The scripts can be run in [Anaconda](https://www.anaconda.com/download/) Windows/Linux environment.

-You need to create an Anaconda :snake: `python 3.6` enviroment named `app_nlp`.
+You need to create an Anaconda :snake: `python 3.6` environment named `app_nlp`.
-Inside that enviroment some addition packages needs to be installed.
+Inside that environment some addition packages needs to be installed.
 Run the following commands inside Anaconda Prompt ⌨:
 ```shell
 (base) conda create -n app_nlp python=3.6 anaconda
 (base) conda activate app_nlp